Citizens Engagement Advisory and Review Commission

 Visit the Unity page to learn more about programs and services offered by the Citizens' Unity Commission Department.

-May 16, 2019 – The Health Department said Thursday that a swimming advisory has been lifted for a portion of Buckroe Beach.
-The advisory had been issued due to levels of bacteria levels that exceed the state water quality guidelines.
+June 19, 2019 – The Health Department has issued a swimming advisory for the southern end of Buckroe Beach due to levels of bacteria levels that exceed the state water quality standards for swimming.
 Read on...